derzico/derzico/README.md

 - 👋 Hi, I’m @derzico
 - 👀 I’m interested in Exchange Server, M365 and SmartHome Enthusiast
 - 🌱 I’m currently learning different kind of stuff ^^
-- 📫 How to reach me, via mail: niclas@schnell.bayern
+- 📫 How to reach me, via mail: niclas@swift-cloud.de

 <!---
 derzico/derzico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.